unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

  - load the module in question

- - create the Virtual Env with "--system-site-packages"
+ - create the Virtual Environment with the flag :code:`--system-site-packages`

  - install software in question with an understanding that you might not be able to get the latest release